nickromero-prog/tictactoeproject-client/README.md

 Added the boxes needed to play the game with bootstrap div tags and touched them up with a color scheme and some extra special css properties.
 (Based off the Seattle Seahawks color scheme that I love)

+As a user I want to play a game that looks nice

+Added some css to the game to give it a better design for the user to interact with and it also helps me see a little bit more of my end goal motivating me to make it completely functional.